 This versatile theatre space features retractable seating that allows for different staging possibilities for performances and installation work.

-The Creative Campus offer short-term loans of equipment to staff and students on University projects.
-Equipment available includes data projector, camcorders, lighting, digital cameras and other audio-visual equipment and accessories as well as Theatre costumes and props.
+The Creative Campus offers short-term loans of equipment to staff and students on University projects.
+Equipment available includes data projectors, camcorders, lighting, digital cameras and other audio-visual equipment and accessories as well as Theatre costumes and props.

-The Creative Campus Media Hatch is located on the second floor of the right hand side of Liverpool Hope University’s Cornerstone Building in Room COR114.
+The Creative Campus Media Hatch is located on the second floor on the right hand side of The Cornerstone Building in Room COR114.

 10am-11am, 11.30am-1pm and 2-4pm.